scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

 ```

 - **Targets** — `All Computers` when scoped to everything, otherwise computer
-  groups, individual computers, buildings, departments. `No targets` when a
+  groups, individual computers, buildings, departments. `No targets` means the
-  policy is scoped to nothing at all (it will never run; worth investigating).
+  policy has an empty scope and will not run.
 - **Limitations** — users, user groups, LDAP groups (Jamf Pro's "limit to users
   in groups", stored outside the limitations element as bare
   `<user_group>Name</user_group>` strings), network segments, iBeacons. `None`